zahidkhawaja/NFT-Classifier-Backend/README.md

-# Flask Server for NFT Classifier App
+# Backend API - NFT Classifier App

-## Powered by this machine learning [classification model](https://www.github.com/zahidkhawaja)
+## This API was built using Flask.
+It uses a classification ML model I trained to identify the top 3 NFTs on OpenSea: CryptoPunks, Bored Ape Yacht Club, and Mutant Ape Yacht Club.
+More NFTs will be supported soon!

 API endpoints: